Fall 2021 film schedule.

 - Ticket sales begin at 6:30 pm in the museum lobby.

-- Masks are required indoors and when interacting with Museum or restaurant staff (e.g. ordering a drink at Fresco) and highly encouraged outdoors.
+- Masks are required indoors and when interacting with Museum staff and highly encouraged outdoors.

 - Masks are encouraged outdoors when social distancing cannot be easily maintained.